 To the extent that cryptocurrency exchanges or other trading venues are involved in fraud or experience security failures or other operational issues, this could result in a reduction in cryptocurrency prices.
 Cryptocurrency market prices depend, directly or indirectly, on the prices set on exchanges and other trading venues, which are new and, in most cases, largely unregulated as compared to established, regulated exchanges for securities, derivatives and other currencies.
 For example, during the past three years, several cryptocurrency exchanges have been closed due to fraud, business failure or security breaches.
-For instance, in November of 2022, FTX, a crypto exchange, collapsed following a report by CoinDesk highlighting potential leverage and solvency concerns involving FTX-affiliated trading firm Alameda Research.
+For instance, in November of 2022, FTX Trading Ltd. ("FTX"), one of the largest crypto exchanges in the operation at the time, abruptly ceased operations following a report by CoinDesk highlighting potential leverage and solvency concerns involving FTX-affiliated trading firm Alameda Research.
 FTX's collapse shook the volatile crypto market, which lost billions in value at the time, falling below a \$1 trillion valuation.
 By November 11, 2022, FTX's CEO stepped down and the company filed for bankruptcy.
-The entire collapse, in which FTX went from having a value estimated at \$32 billion to bankruptcy, took place over a ten-day period.
-The collapse of FTX has had a wide impact on cryptocurrency markets, with comparisons made to the Enron scandal and Madoff investment scandal.
+The entire collapse, in which FTX went from having a value estimated at \$32 billion to bankruptcy, took place over only a ten-day period.
+The collapse of FTX has had a wide impact on cryptocurrency markets, with comparisons made to the Enron Corporation scandal and Madoff investment scandal.
 The FTX collapse has been described by United States prosecutors as "one of the biggest financial frauds in American history".
-More recently, the SEC has sued Coinbase alleging that Coinbase is operating an unregistered securities exchange.
-The impact of this case is not yet known.
+More recently, the SEC has sued Coinbase alleging that Coinbase is operating an unregistered securities exchange; the outcome of this lawsuit is pending and its impact on the cryptocurrency industry is not yet known.

-Also, in early 2019, the QuadrigaCX trading platform ("Quadriga") ceased operations, which the Ontario Securities Commission attributed largely to fraudulent activity of its co-founder and CEO, Gerald Cotten.
+Also, in early 2019, the QuadrigaCX trading platform ("Quadriga") abruptly ceased operations, which the Ontario Securities Commission attributed largely to fraudulent activity of its co-founder and CEO, Gerald Cotten.
 Quadriga subsequently filed for creditor protection.
 Clients of Quadriga were owed approximately an aggregate of \$215 million and only approximately \$46 million was recovered to pay such clients.